gbv/jskos/jskos.md

 The following [JSON-LD context document] can be used to map JSKOS to map JSKOS to RDF triples.
 Boolean values (e.g. `"narrower": true` to indicate the existence of narrower concepts) must be removed before conversion.
+Type information (`rdf:type skos:Concept` or `rdf:type skos:ConceptScheme`) SHOULD also be added as it is implicitly given in JSKOS.

 [JSON-LD context document]: http://www.w3.org/TR/json-ld/#the-context

 ```json
 {